AitonGoldman/PSS_Qualifying/docs/tutorial/CreateVmFromScratch.md

 - Get the latest version of VirtualBox
 - Get the latest version of the ubuntu server iso ( https://www.ubuntu.com/download/server )
 - Create a new VM for a 64 bit linux (accepting all the defaults)
+- Once the VM is created, make sure there is only ONE virtual optical drive for the VM.
+  - See this link for instructions on how to remove extra virtual optical drives : https://progmar.net.pl/en/knowledge-base/virtualbox-adding-removing-disk-drive (goto the seciton titled Removing disk in VirtualBox)

-- Once the VM is created, point "insert" the ubuntu iso into the virtual cd rom
+- "insert" the ubuntu iso into the virtual cd rom
   - See this link for details on how to do this : https://askubuntu.com/questions/64915/how-do-i-install-ubuntu-on-a-virtualbox-client-from-an-iso-image
 - Start the VM and go through the ubuntu install process
 - "Remove" the iso from the virtual cd rom and let the VM restart